fene20/great-recipes/README.md

 *   ### Wireframes

+    -   The reader has access to the Home, Register and Login Pages.

     -   Home Page Wireframe - [View](wireframe_and_database_design/great_recipes_home.pdf)
     -   Register Page Wireframe - [View](wireframe_and_database_design/great_recipes_register.pdf)
     -   Login Page Wireframe - [View](wireframe_and_database_design/great_recipes_login.pdf)

+    -   The registered user has access to the Home and Add Recipe Pages.
+The Registered user can also Log out.
     -   Add Recipe Page Wireframe - [View](wireframe_and_database_design/great_recipes_add_recipe.pdf)

+    -   The admin has access to the Home, Add Recipe and Manage Cuisine Pages.
+The admin can also Log out.
     -   Manage Cuisine Wireframe - [View](wireframe_and_database_design/great_recipes_manage_cuisine.pdf)